 Alabama has its work cut out for it.
 These high rates of deaths attest to the high rate of motor vehicle accidents that occur in this state daily.
 The numbers are staggering, and the costs involved all the same.
 Getting behind the wheel can be dangerous and hazardous to your health.
 It is important that you do all that you can to keep yourself, your family, friends and other people on the road safe.

 If you’ve been involved in a car accident in Montgomery, Alabama, then you know it’s a scary and confusing time.
 You may have had to contend with medical appointments, medical bills, insurance companies, auto collision repair companies, the police, and so many other things.
 It’s stressful and exhausting.
-You should know that if your car accident was caused by another driver because of his negligence, then you have the right to be compensated.
+You should know that if your car accident was caused by another driver because of his negligence, then you have the right to be compensated and an experienced car accident lawyer can help you achieve this while protecting your rights.
 Read on to continue learning more about car accidents in Alabama and what you can do to make sure you aren’t metaphorically run over by anyone else.
+An experienced Montgomery personal injury lawyer will fight hard to see you get the compensation you deserve for your injuries.

 Car accidents are caused by numerous things.
 Clumped together, there are three primary causes of accidents: (1) human error; (2) mechanical error or product malfunction; and (3) environmental.
 If it’s a mechanical error, then the company or maker of the vehicle is most likely liable and must reimburse for all damages, including noneconomic damages.
 If it’s an environmental matter, then it’s likely the government’s, or whoever controls the road where the accident occurred, responsibility.
 But if it’s human error, then it’s the driver who is responsible, and that can become tricky.